 New Products and Features

 A product may perform perfectly within the controlled environment of a lab or development area, only to flounder when tested in a real environment.
-Inviting customer feedback during the planning stages can save a company significant time and money as they bring a new product, service, or feature to market.
+Inviting customer feedback during the planning stages is important because it can save a company significant time and money as they bring a new product, service, or feature to the market.
 In addition, businesses satisfy their customers better when they develop the updates and features that their customers want.
 Asking for input from customers allows companies to see which updates are most important and therefore belong higher on the priority list.